 Nickel-metal Hydride (NiMH) - Rechargeable.
-Sometimes referred to as "eneloops", after a well-regarded brand of NiMH batteries.
+People will often refer to "Eneloops", a specific, well-regarded brand of NiMH batteries.
 Good for frequently-used flashlights because you can reuse them rather than buying new ones all the time.
 They also don't leak, so you don't run the risk of damaging your devices.
-They lose charge much faster than alkaline batteries, though you can get "low self discharge" NiMH batteries that only lose their charge slightly faster than alkalines do.
+Standard NiMH batteries lose charge much faster than alkaline batteries, but you can get "low self discharge" NiMH batteries that only lose their charge slightly faster than alkalines do.
+(Rough comparison: after a year without use or charging, an alkaline battery will have 80-90% of its original charge, an LSD NiMH will have 70-80%, and a regular NiMH will have 15-20%.)
 Although alkalines usually claim more energy storage than NiMH on paper, NiMH batteries tend to give longer runtimes in flashlights in practice because of the way modern flashlights use electricity.

 Lithium - Expensive, but long-lasting.
 Not rechargeable.
 These typically cost three times or more what alkalines do.
 (So do NiMH batteries, but those are rechargeable, so the cost is amortized over many reuses.)
 They lose their charge more slowly than alkalines, they can store more energy than alkalines or NiMH, and they don't leak.
 Good for devices you want to leave alone for months or years at a time and still work as soon as you pick them up again.